-CSUN fiscal year starts on July 1 and ends on June 30, covering the Summer, Fall, Winter Intersession and Spring Terms.
-CSUN Summer Session typically starts late May and ends mid - August which means that a portion of the summer revenue, i.e. revenue generated during the month of May and June, should be recognized as part of the previous fiscal year.
-In the past this revenue recognition adjustment was recorded at the overall University level.
-As per the Chancellor's Office requirement, this revenue adjustment of \$8,588,801 was recorded on the College's level for FY 2014-15.
+Note : CSUN fiscal year starts on July 1 and ends on June 30 covering the Summer, Fall, Winter Intersession, and Spring Terms.
+Beginning July 1, 2023, CSUN Summer Session moved from Self-Support to State-Support.
+CSUN Summer Session typically starts late May and ends mid - August which means that a portion of the summer revenue; i.e. revenue generated during the months of May and June should be recognized as part of the previous fiscal year.
+For FY 22-23 the partial summer revenue was approximately \$5M.
+Beginning in FY 23/24, the move of CSUN Summer Session from Self-Support to State-Support is the reduction of approximately \$10M of revenues that are not included in Tseng College's FY23-24 budget.

-Analysis of Cost as a Percentage of Revenue Revenue \$38,716,997 (including Summer Session 2021)
+Analysis of Cost as a Percentage of Revenue

+Revenue \$32,543,260 (including Summer Session 2022 )